aws-samples/aws-cdk-intro-workshop/workshop/content/20-typescript/70-advanced-topics/200-pipelines/5000-test-actions.md

 }
 {{</highlight>}}

-We add deployment post step via `deployStage.addPost(...)` from CDK Pipelines.
-We add two actions to our deployment stage that test our TableViewer endpoint and our APIGateway endpoint respectively.
+We add post-deployment steps via `deployStage.addPost(...)` from CDK Pipelines.
+We add two actions to our deployment stage: to test our TableViewer endpoint and our APIGateway endpoint, respectively.

 > Note: We submit several `curl` requests to the APIGateway endpoint so that when we look at our tableviewer, there are several values already populated.